FoxxMD/context-mod/README.md

 It is designed to help fill in the gaps for [automoderator](https://www.reddit.com/wiki/automoderator/full-documentation) in regard to more complex behavior with a focus on **user-history based moderation.**

-An example of the above that Context Bot can do now:
+An example of the above that Context Bot can do:

 > * On a new submission, check if the user has also posted the same link in **N** number of other subreddits within a timeframe/# of posts
 > * On a new submission or comment, check if the user has had any activity (sub/comment) in **N** set of subreddits within a timeframe/# of posts